API 579 Part 4 & Part 5 – General and Local Metal Loss

 Part 5 metal loss reports with plots of the remaining strength factor (RSF) and interpolated tensile strength factor (TSF) with values plotted for each individual flaw.
 Flaws inside the dished region of formed heads use the spherical shell equations for the MAWP and the minimum required thickness.
 An option is available to automatically detect when the flaw is inside the dished region.
 Joint efficiencies may be defined for each flaw’s particular location.

 Calculations from API 579 Annex A along with ASME Section VIII Division 1 are used to evaluate the flaw.
-ASME Section VIII Division 2 can be used by turning on Code Case 2695.
+ASME Section VIII Division 2 equations can be used by turning on the ASME VIII, Appendix 46 option (formally known as Code Case 2695).

 Supplemental loads due to wind, seismic, weight, lateral forces and vertical loads for Part 4, Level 2 assessments.